 If your company owns older trucks, they might start showing signs of aging and wear-and-tear.
 To keep your company’s image professional and updated, you can use a wrap to make the truck look visually appealing again.
 The wrap covers up blemishes, so the truck can hit the road without you having to worry that its appearance will reflect poorly on your company.

 While fleet wraps are durable, at times, your company is going to want to update its graphics.
 Unlike other graphics, fleet wraps can be quickly removed or customized.
-If there’s only a small change that needs to be made, panels can be swapped out to add new information or other design changes.
+If there’s only a small change that needs to be made, you can swap out panels to add new information or other design changes.
 Additionally, if vinyl alterations need to be made across a larger section of the wrap, you can employ graphic overlays that add small labels over the original panels.

-Graphic overlays and small panel alterations often are used by companies for several reasons:
+Graphic overlays and small panel alterations can be valuable solutions in several scenarios, including:

 Tips for Truck Wraps